Facebook launches gameshows platform with interactive video

 What we’re seeing here is positioning that diverges Facebook and Instagram’s video efforts.
 Facebook’s might be more interactive, about playing and watching with friends, and embrace more novel new formats like mobile gameshows.
 Instagram, with its history of polished photos, could house more traditional high-end entertainment content.

 “We’re not trying to do one show or one trivia game.
 We’re trying to get every creator to create such gameplay.
-The beauty of the creators space is that they each have a unique audience” Facebook’s VP of video product Fidji Simo tells me.
+The beauty of the creators space is that they each have a unique audience,” Simo tells me.
 With 2.2 billion users, making an in-house one-size-fits-all game may have been impossible.